percona/psmdb-docs/CONTRIBUTING.md

 	 - Select the **Create a new branch for this commit and start a pull request** option
 	 - Click **Propose changes**.

 4. GitHub creates a branch and a commit for your changes.
 It loads a new page on which you can open a pull request to Percona.
 The page shows the base branch - the one you offer your changes for, your commit message and a diff - a visual representation of your changes against the original page.
-This allows you to make a last-minue review.
+This allows you to make a last-minute review.
 When you are ready, click the **Create pull request** button.
 5. Someone from our team reviews the pull request and if everything is correct, merges it into the documentation.
 Then it gets published on the site.

 ### Edit documentation locally